sales@effectrode.com

 Given the equipment used and recording process used, the audio quality of the bass note sample from the ‘Doctor Who’ theme music is quite good, however tape hiss is audible in the background.
 Tape hiss is high frequency random noise that’s intrinsic to the recording medium.
 It’s also cumulative; the hiss on the sample being an amalgamation of noise on the tape it’s recorded on, plus noise introduced when playing the sample at a slower speed (to alter the pitch) and rerecording to make tape loops, plus noise added when from when mixing the bass track down with the melody and other tracks onto the the final master tape.

-So, could it be that Derbyshire was exploiting the resonant properties of a metal panel to amplify and modify the timbre of the string in the same way that a soundboard does on an acoustic guitar—accentuating frequencies in the region of the 8th harmonic acoustically, rather than electronically?
-This seems a more realistic proposition and, technically, it should work.
-It’s easy to imagine how Derbyshire could have removed the front or top panel from one of the Radiophonic Workshop’s 19″ rack equipment cabinets and stretched a guitar or piano string between the two side panels.
+So, could it be that Derbyshire was exploiting the resonant properties of a metal panel to amplify and modify the timbre of the string in the same way that a soundboard does on an acoustic guitar?
+The metal panel would accentuate frequencies in the region of the 8th harmonic acoustically, rather than electronically using filters?
+It could work, in principle.
+It’s easy to imagine Miss Derbyshire removing the front or top panel from one of the Radiophonic Workshop’s 19″ rack equipment cabinets, and then stretching a guitar string between the two side panels.
 The base, sides and/or front panel would have acted as a soundboard and a microphone placed in proximity to the panel to capture the sound.

 It might be easier to identify the sound if the sample were returned to its original true pitch; pitch the sound up until it sounds ‘right’.
-Technically it’s easy to speed a sound up or slow it down digitally, but it’s not do easy to know which way go and by how far.
-We can experiment by adjusting the speed and hope that the sound begins familiar at some point.
+These days it’s easy to speed a sound up or slow it down digitally, however what’s not so easy is knowing how far to go.
+A perfect 5th?
+An octave?
+Two octaves?
+Who knows?
+All we can do is experiment; keep adjusting the speed and hope the sound begins familiar at some point.
+Not very scientific, I grant you, but at least it’s a starting point.
+So let’s play the vari-speed game.

 https://www.effectrode.com/wp-content/uploads/2023/03/doctor_who_bass_note_normal_speed.wav